-What evidence have we used to prepare the plan?
+What evidence have we used to prepare the Plan?

 Extensive evidence has been used to prepare the Plan.
-These documents include the evidence already collected by Northumberland County Council to inform their 2017 Core Strategy, which has since been withdrawn.
+These documents include the evidence already collected by Northumberland County Council to inform their Local Plan, which is currently at examination.
 Nevertheless, much of the evidence is current and has been a useful resource in the preparation of this Neighbourhood Plan.
 In addition, the Steering Group has gathered its own evidence.
 For example, the Town Council commissioned, in partnership with Northumberland County Council, a full Housing Needs Assessment for Hexham which was conducted in June 2016.
 The Town Council also commissioned AECOM (through Locality) to produce a suitability assessment of thirteen potential brownfield housing sites under consideration by the HNP Steering Group (2016 Site Assessments).
 Specialist research has been commissioned to produce a detailed statement of significance for the former Hexham Workhouse as a Non-Designated Heritage Asset.
 Reference has appropriately been made to other national planning advice and policy guidance.
 A full list of evidence-based documents is contained on the Neighbourhood Plan website.